 - Engaging customers is quicker and easier with Salesvue’s Salesforce-native platform.
 Automation rules can immediately add new prospects to a follow-up or nurture cadence.
 Reps can use email templates and call scripts to guide their conversations, but still customize their message for each rep. With automated emails and task completion inside Salesforce, sales reps can work quickly through tasks, and they know exactly who to contact and when.

 - Assessing what works and what doesn’t is definitely a strength of Salesvue’s platform.
 Salesvue provides you with the reports that tie sales activities to marketing initiatives so you can save time and identify the most productive plans.
-And because Salesvue is native to Salesforce, you get full pipeline analytics all in one place.
-With a single click, it’s easy access to your pipeline data to save time, and allow managers to make strategic decisions quickly based on the status of your pipeline, including the number of leads, deals in progress, reps nearing a close, and leads falling off track.
+And because Salesvue is native to Salesforce, you get full sales funnel analytics all in one place, and you can connect marketing initiatives to sales cadences and results to fully understand what is the best use of investment, or what you may be wasting effort on.